The Diminishing Hawker Culture in Singapore

 I think you can see where this is going.

 Under the new program, rents increased significantly.
-On top of that, hawkers were forced to offer meals (not some side dishes) that cost $3 or less.
+On top of that, hawkers were forced to offer full meals (not just side dishes) that cost $3 or less.
 They had to keep their stalls open for at least 12 hours a day.
-They couldn’t take a day off without giving a medical certificate to the operator.
-And they had to let the operator know ahead of time if they were going to be sick.2 (Huh?)
+They couldn’t take leaves of absence and had to inform the operator in advance if they were going to be sick.2 (Huh?)

 After reading about these App Store rules, I wonder why anyone would want to be an indie app develope… Oops, force of habit.
 What were we talking about?
 Hawkers?
 Right…